 7. Rent Out a Spare Room

-This is one of the easiest ways to make decent money, and another side hustle I highly recommend.
-It can definitely be much more lucrative than having a room mate.
+This is one of the easiest ways to make decent money and the embodiment of side jobs at home, therefore it is a side hustle I highly recommend.
+It can definitely be much more lucrative than having a roommate.

 If you’ve got extra space in your apartment or house, you can list the room on Airbnb and charge whatever you want to rent it out to travelers.
 I love traveling by Airbnb, but more than that, Airbnb has also helped me live rent free while living overseas.